 Once your proposal is in final form, it should be submitted for review within your department or school.
 In each case, however, it should culminate with your proposal receiving approval and signature from your Department Chair and Dean.
 Ideally they will be informed well in advance and this stage is merely the formalization of a prior understanding.
 You are then welcome to submit your completed proposal online to CIE before the term deadline.

 Review and approval procedures for faculty-led study abroad programs differ by school and college at UWM.
 It is your responsibility to understand and comply with your school’s/college’s procedures.

 Program Leader Pre-Departure Orientation

 UW System policy guidelines require that all program leaders and assistants leading study abroad programs attend a pre-departure orientation.
 CIE convenes orientation sessions twice per year, on the study day prior to the exam periods in December and May.
 First-time program leaders are required to attend this orientation.
-In order to ensure that program leaders are aware of best practices, policy changes and well-preapred to respond to emergencies, the University requires completion of the orientation once every three years.
-For those unable to attend the regularly scheduled orientation session, a make up session can be arranged with the CIE Study Abroad Office and the Director of Study Abroad.
+In order to ensure that program leaders are aware of best practices and policy changes and are well-prepared to respond to emergencies, the University requires completion of the orientation once every two years.
+For those unable to attend the regularly scheduled orientation session, a make-up session can be arranged with the CIE Study Abroad office.

 - UW-system policies

 - Emergency response and crisis management